biodash/biodash.github.io/content/codeclub-about/index.md

 ## Practical information

-- In the first series, we will focus on all things **R**: from data analysis and visualization to efficient coding, R Markdown, and so on.
-- There will be no consistent analysis type or data type --- instead, we will focus on **building general skills** and applying those to a wide variety of data.
+- While we may switch languages at some point, we have focused on the **R** language so far.
+  (If you're new to R, please check out our [page with introductory R resources](/tutorials/r-resources-tips/)!)

 - Each week, **materials and suggested reading** will be posted up front at the [Sessions page](/codeclub/).
   Like at a Journal Club, doing some preparatory homework by reading these materials will help you get the most out of it.

 - Each session is intended to be **mostly stand-alone** to allow for occasional participation.

 - To allow for a welcoming environment for participants at all levels of experience, we ask everyone to be **respectful, patient, and collaborative** when interacting at Code Club.
   This is not a competitive event.

+- There will be no consistent analysis type or data type --- instead, we will focus on **building general skills** and applying those to a wide variety of data.

 - We have a separate page with [**computer setup instructions**](/codeclub-setup/), where you'll see that we also accommodate participating through your browser without any installations.

 - We also have [a form to suggest topics](/codeclub-suggest/) for Code Club!

 <br>